Jedi Warrior: Mind Fitness Based Resilience Training (MFBRT)

 When our colleagues in other organizations hear about the work we did with the Army Special Forces, they often respond by saying, “We need a Jedi Warrior or ‘ultimate warrior’ training program for the people in our organization!
 We work on an organizational battlefield with every growing levels of volatility, uncertainty, complexity, and ambiguity and need to develop greater skills to increase our personal and collective resilience, wisdom, creativity, and strength.”
 In response to these requests we have designed and delivered a variety of programs incorporating methods from the Jedi Warrior program for over 100 corporate clients around the globe with inspiring and enduring results.

 *The original design for this program was created by us (Joel & Michelle Levey) and Bud Cook.
-At a later stage we brought in Jack Cirie (team leader) and Richard Strozzi Heckler (aikido teacher) as members of our core delivery team.
-It was inspired by the vision of Lt.
-Col. Jim Channon’s inspired work with the First Earth Battalion.
-A host of remarkable advisers, researchers, and visiting trainers also participated in this program, and each brought great wisdom, expertise, and inspiration to this historic training.
+At a later stage we brought in Jack Cirie (team leader) and later still Richard Strozzi Heckler (aikido teacher) as members of our core delivery team.
+Jedi Warrior was inspired by the vision of Lt.
+Col. Jim Channon’s inspired work with in creating Evolutionary Tactics: A Manual for First Earth Battalion.
+A host of remarkable advisers, researchers, and visiting trainers — ranging from Michael Murphy and George Leonard, various esteemed martial artists, and Ram Das and the Dalai Lama — or participated in this program, and each brought great wisdom, expertise, and inspiration to this historic training.

 Contact us to arrange a special briefing on how this advanced Mind Fitness and Resilience Training program can be customized to bring advanced human performance technologies training to the people of your organization and to expand their capacity to fulfill their missions and realize their highest aspirations.